Overview

 Usage

 The current server focuses on using the query command from the Contextual AI python SDK, however you could extend this to support other features such as listing all the agents, updating retrieval settings, updating prompts, extracting retrievals, or downloading metrics.
+For example, in Cursor, you might ask:

 - Determine if this should be routed to the MCP Server